-CYSA and LSA policies specify that a parent coach take a certification class (offered by LSA) within the first year.
+CYSA and LSA policies specify that all coaches take a certification class (offered by LSA) within the first year.
 CYSA reimburses the cost of the coaching course for those that coach a team that same year.
 Upcoming classes and locations are announced on the LSA web site at www.LSA-soccer.org.
 Parents interested in coaching often start as an “assistant” with another parent who has coached before.
 Playing experience is not required although helpful.
-In recent years some competitive (Division 1) teams have employed a professional trainer or full time coach.
+In recent years some competitive teams have employed a professional trainer or full time coach.
 For continuity of the team, parent coaches are always needed even if a professional coach is employed.
 Fees are typically set by each professional coach, dispersed by the team rather than CYSA, and are independent of CYSA fees.

 What advice do you give Volunteer Coaches?